-Bezos Academy aims to nurture the potential in every child to become a creative leader, original thinker, and lifelong learner by increasing access to early childhood education in underserved communities.
+Bezos Academy aims to nurture the potential in every child to become a creative leader, original thinker, and lifelong learner by increasing access to early childhood education in under-resourced communities.

 We are building a team of leaders with diverse backgrounds and experiences who work together to offer the great start that an excellent preschool provides.
 Joining our team presents an unprecedented opportunity to leave a lasting impact on our nation’s children.

 Our Leadership Principles describe the behaviors we hold ourselves accountable to daily — they shape our actions and our culture.
 We take a broad view of leadership in this regard, meaning that everyone is a leader, regardless of their position or the particular role they play.